teorth/equational_theories/commentary/Equation4270.md

 This law states that right multiplications by any square coincide, namely `x ◇ (y ◇ y)` is independent of `y`.
+The set of squares is a submagma that obeys the [left unar law 38](https://teorth.github.io/equational_theories/implications/?38).